 Practice and Training

-INFORMAL ADVICE TO GUIDE CONFERENCE INTERPRETATION STUDENTS, AND RECENT GRADUATES, IN THEIR PRACTICE AND TRAINING ACTIVITIES
+INFORMAL ADVICE TO GUIDE CONFERENCE INTERPRETATION STUDENTS, RECENT GRADUATES AND YOUNG INTERPRETERS, IN THEIR PRACTICE AND TRAINING ACTIVITIES

-I hope that it will be of assistance both to those still engaged in their studies, and recently qualified young conference interpreters.
+I hope that it will be of assistance both to those still engaged in their studies, and to (fairly) recently qualified young conference interpreters.

 If you are to progress, it is important that you understand that the formal hours of teaching and training offered by your school during your interpreting studies can only be considered as a tiny tip of what is a complex and extensive iceberg.
 If you limit yourself to this ‘official’ training and practice, be advised from the start that you will have practically no chance either of passing your diploma exams or (much more importantly) of actually becoming a conference interpreter!

 Please divest yourself immediately of the misapprehension that simply attending classes will automatically make you into a conference interpreter – from today on, devote your energy, your willpower and your imagination to external/supplementary/independent training activities aimed at making you both competent and autonomous.
-Think of your formal classes more as a chance to have regular access to experienced trainers, who will be able to observe your performance and provide advice to enable you to then go away and progress.
-A guided practice session, as it were.
+Think of your formal classes more as a chance to have regular access to experienced trainers, who will be able to observe your performance, offer a diagnosis of where you stand and provide advice to enable you to then go away and progress further on your own initiative: guided practice sessions, as it were.

-Remember that even though Olympic athletes (and theirs is the level of difficulty and excellence in performance at which you are aiming) resort systematically to specialist professional trainers, these experts can only observe performance and indicate what form the athlete’s training should take.
+Remember that even though Olympic athletes (and theirs is the level of difficulty and excellence in performance at which you are aiming in your chosen field) call systematically upon specialist professional trainers, these experts can only observe their performance and indicate what form the athlete’s continuing training should take.
 It will be the individual athlete’s muscles and tendons which will bring Olympic success, and not those of the coach – it is therefore up to the athlete to make the lengthy, focused, sustained and considered efforts which will progressively strengthen and develop muscles, resilience and technique, and lead to success in performance.

-In your case, it is your own brain that you must painstakingly develop, nourishing synapses and creating the new neuronal pathways which are a prerequisite for simultaneous interpretation.
+In your case, it is your own brain that you must painstakingly develop, nourishing synapses and creating the new neuronal pathways which are a prerequisite for simultaneous interpretation, but which emphatically do not actually exist when one begins one’s training!
 There are no shortcuts: there can literally be no substitute for many many hours of purposeful and targeted practice, actually carrying out the interpreting task!
-You may practice alone or in a group, and must regularly seek evaluations and advice from seasoned professional interpreters/pedagogues, who know where the bar is set.
+You may practice alone or in a group, and you must regularly seek evaluations and advice from seasoned professional interpreters/pedagogues, who know where the bar is set.
 This professional feedback should lead to the adoption of strategies to remedy any faults identified, and this practice/feedback loop should be repeated many times.
+Set up for yourself a feedback log, and after each interpretation activity, write down three lessons which you have just learned and which you will target during forthcoming practice.

 It is usually said that, to acquire a high-level specialist skill, some 10.000 hours of deliberate practice are required.
-This will indeed be necessary for you to achieve a truly expert level of performance (which should legitimately be your aim after a couple of years in the profession if you wish to make a living from conference interpreting in a competitive world).
-But, to reach the level required to actually launch one’s career, it is enough to have several hundred hours - in conditions as near to those of real life as possible!
+This will indeed be necessary for you to achieve a truly expert level of performance (which should legitimately be your aim after two or three years in the profession, if you wish to make a living from conference interpreting in a competitive world).
+But, to reach the level required to actually launch one’s career, it is enough to have logged several hundred hours of deliberate practice - in conditions as near to those of real life as possible!

 During your practice sessions, I suggest that you draw inspiration from the text in Annex I below, detailing the training methods and strategies employed by experts and specialist performers in a variety of fields.